hsivonen/charset/README.md

 implementation in this crate is independent of Thunderbird's UTF-7 implementation, Thunderbird uses `encoding_rs` to decode the other encodings.
-The set of _labels_/_aliases_ recognized by this crate matches those recognized by Thunderbird.
+The set of _labels_/_aliases_ recognized by this crate matches those recognized by Thunderbird 60.0.
+Prior versions of Thunderbird as well as version 60.4 and later recognize more labels.
+Support for those is a TODO item for this crate.

 Known compatibility limitations (shared with Thunderbird and known from Thunderbird bug reports):

  * JavaMail may use non-standard labels for legacy encodings such that the labels aren't recognized by this crate even if the encodings themselves would be supported.
+(Fixed in Thunderbird 60.4 but not in this crate.)
  * Some ancient Usenet posting in Chinese may not be decodable, because this crate does not support HZ.
  * Some emails sent in Chinese by Sun's email client for CDE on Solaris